kevinhuang1208/Clone-Crunchyroll/documentation/user-stories/user_stories.md

   * While on any page of the site:
     * I can log out of my account and be redirected to a page displaying the landing page.

-### Reviews

-* I should have the ability to post a review for a certain anime only if I am not the poster of that anime.
-  * When I visit an anime where I have a posted review, buttons displaying options to delete and edit the review should be available for my review only.
-* I should be able to visit an anime and view all reviews for that pertaining anime.
-  * If I have a review for the anime, my review should be displayed at the top of the review list.

-## Anime
+## Anime (CRUD)

 ### Viewing all Anime
 * I should be able to visit the home page of the website which displays all the available anime on the website.
   * I should be able to continue to the home page as a guest user if I do not wish to log in
     * I should be able to view all the anime available
+  * On hover over the anime tile, I should see the anime's title, description, avg rating, number of episodes, and number of seasons.
+I should also see a favorite button and a play button.

 ### Viewing a Specific Anime Page
-* As a guest or logged in user, I should be able to click on an anime "tile" which takes me to a page which displays the anime's information including description, rating, reviews, and episodes
+* As a guest or logged in user, I should be able to click on an anime "tile" which takes me to a page which displays the anime's information including description, rating, display image, the ability to favorite the anime, reviews, and episodes
+* I should see a episodes section with tiles for the episodes and below that, I should see a review section.
   * I should have the ability to click on an episode tile from the anime's page which will redirect me to another page to view the episode
     * The ability to click on an anime's episodes should be disabled if I am viewing as a guest (not logged in)

 ### Creating an Anime Page